 • Heightened experience – an intensity, extremity or just a way of treating plot or situation in a way we’ve not come across before.
 “Goes up to 11″, if you know what that means.

-Angry Robot remains absolutely committed to the publication of works by writers of all genders, ethnicities, colour, orientation, nationalities, and religious or political beliefs.
+As always, Angry Robot is absolutely committed to the publication of works by writers of all genders, ethnicities, colour, orientation, nationalities, and religious or political beliefs.
 We make publishing decisions based on the quality and commercial viability of the works submitted to us for consideration, and not on the personal backgrounds of the authors.

 Got any further questions?
 Contact us.